cordova-plugin-camera-preview/cordova-plugin-camera-preview/README.md

 CameraPreview.startCamera(options);
 ```

-When setting the toBack to true, remember to add the style below on your app's HTML or body element:
+When setting `toBack` to true, remember to add the style below on your app's HTML or body element:

 ```css
 html, body, .ion-app, .ion-content {